-You don't get a two slot toaster if your score is 20 points above the threshold but a bagel-capable toaster if your score is 100 points above the threshold.
+You don't get a two-slot toaster if your score is 20 points above the threshold but a bagel-capable toaster if your score is 100 points above the threshold.
 Once you are above that threshold, you will get the credit you want at the best terms the lender offers.
-It doesn't matter if you are 30 points above that threshold score or 200 points above it.
+It doesn't matter if you are 30 points above the threshold score or 200 points above it.

 Simply having credit means there is some risk, however small, that you won't repay as agreed.
-Because of that small risk it is very difficult, if not impossible, to get a perfect credit score, and if you do, to keep it.
+Because of that small risk it is very difficult to get a perfect credit score, and if you do, to keep it.

 But, I get the strong impression that you don't revolve, or carry balances from month to month.
 You simply use your cards heavily each month and pay them in full.
-The result, however, is that the amount you charge each month appears as your balance owing when your lenders send their monthly update to the credit reporting companies, and scoring models will count that toward your utilization.
+The result, however, is that the amount you charge each month appears as your balance owing when your lenders send their monthly update to the credit reporting companies, and scoring models will count that toward your utilization rate.

 Credit scores are very specific to the individual.
 It is possible for two people to have the same credit scores, but for very different reasons.
 The only way to know what you need to do to maximize your credit score is to identify the specific items from your personal credit history that are most affecting your credit score.
 There are many ways to get reports and scores.
 One is to enroll in Experian's free credit monitoring service.
 When you get a score, you should get the risk factors that go with it.

 Once you see the risk factors affecting your credit score, you can review your credit report to get a closer look at the things from your credit history that are having the most negative impact on your credit score.
-The risk factors will give you insight into whether you need to pay off your mortgage, reduce your credit card balances, or take some other action.
-By addressing the issues over time, most people can improve their credit scores.
+The risk factors will give you insight into whether you need to pay down your mortgage, reduce your credit card balances or take some other action.
+By addressing those factors over time, you may be able to improve your credit scores.

 But, for people like us who like to excel, it never hurts to try.